 - Foster care charges incurred by the adoptive family while finalizing the adoption process, provided the adoption results in the placement of the eligible child in the adoptive employee's home.

 - Adoptive parents may incur expenses for a potential adoption in which birth parents are unwilling to proceed with the adoption.
 Some individuals may have had more than one adoption arrangement with a birth parent fall through.
 Adoptive parents are advised to carefully select a licensed agency to arrange their adoptions.
 Dissolved and disrupted adoptions are included in the adoption benefit reimbursement cap.

-- The Adoption Assistance Program is a formal benefit plan sponsored by the university, which allows you to avoid some of the impact of taxation on the benefit amount.
-Reimbursed amounts will not be subject to income tax however, will be subject to social security deductions.
+The Adoption Assistance Program is a formal benefit plan sponsored by Cornell University, which allows you to avoid some of the impact of taxation on the benefit amount.
+Please visit the IRS website for tax filing guidance and dollar limitations.

 Adding Your Child to Existing Benefits

-At the time of placement, you may add your child to your medical, dental, group life and personal accident plans and also establish a 529 New York College Savings Plan.
+At the time of placement, you may need to add the child to your medical, dental, group life and personal accident plans and establish a 529 New York College Savings Plan.
 In addition, you may enroll in a flexible spending account.
 Adding or enrolling the child in these plans may involve deadlines.
-You will also need to complete an enrollment form and provide a copy of the adoption agreement in order to enroll.
-Contact the Resource Center at Benefit Services at (607) 255-3936 for more information.